emcache/emcache/README.rst

 - Listen to the most significant `cluster events <https://emcache.readthedocs.io/en/latest/advanced_topics.html#cluster-events>`_, for example for knowing when a node has been marked as unhealthy.
 - Speed, Emcache is fast.
 See the benchmark section.

-Emcache is still on beta and has not bet yet tested in production but early feedback is wanted from the community to make it ready for production.
+Emcache is still considered on beta and has not bet yet tested in production but early feedback is wanted from the community to make it ready for production.

-Full batteries must be finally provided in the following releases, the following characteristics will be added:

-- Support for other commands, like ``touch``, ``delete``, etc.
-- A public interface for managing the nodes of the cluster, allowing, for example, the addition or deletion of Memcached nodes at run time.

 Usage
 ==========